ms/buildtogether.tech/src/important/index.md

 My mistake was to confuse "long hours" with "getting things done".
 You can't produce software (or anything else) without doing some work, but you can easily do lots of work without producing anything of value.
-Scientific study of [% i "overwork" %]overwork[% /i %] goes back to at least the 1890s---see
+Scientific study of [% i "overwork" %]overwork[% /i %] goes back to at least the 1890s—see
 [% b Robinson2005 %] for a short, readable summary.
 The most important results for developers are:

-1. Working more than eight hours a day for more than a couple of weeks of time lowers your total productivity, not just your hourly productivity---i.e., you get less done *in total* (not just per hour) when you're in [% i "crunch mode" %][% g crunch_mode %]crunch mode[% /g %][% /i %] than you do when you work regular hours.
+1. Working more than eight hours a day for more than a couple of weeks of time lowers your total productivity, not just your hourly productivity—i.e., you get less done *in total* (not just per hour) when you're in [% i "crunch mode" %][% g crunch_mode %]crunch mode[% /g %][% /i %] than you do when you work regular hours.